Alternative rock: Indie rock

+Lilith Fair

+Although male artists predominated 1990s rock, female solo artist Alanis Morissette's 1995 album Jagged Little Pill became a multi-platinum hit.
+In 1997, Canadian musical artist Sarah McLachlan organized the Lilith Fair, a festival that featured female singers and bands such as McLachlan, Paula Cole, Lisa Loeb, and Fiona Apple.

+Third-wave ska

+After almost a decade in the underground, ska punk, a mixture of earlier British ska and punk acts, became popular in the United States.
+Rancid was the first of the "third-wave ska revival" acts to break.
+From the mid-1990s to early 2000s, the Mighty Mighty Bosstones, No Doubt, Sublime, Goldfinger, Reel Big Fish, Less Than Jake and Save Ferris charted or received radio exposure.

 Post-rock

 Post-rock was established by Talk Talk's Laughing Stock and Slint's Spiderland albums, both released in 1991.
 Post-rock draws influence from a number of genres, including Krautrock, progressive rock, and jazz.
 The genre subverts or rejects rock conventions, and often incorporates electronic music.
 While the name of the genre was coined by music journalist Simon Reynolds in 1994 referring to Hex by the London group Bark Psychosis, the style of the genre was solidified by the release of Millions Now Living Will Never Die (1996) by the Chicago group Tortoise.
-Post-rock became the dominant form of experimental rock music in the 1990s and bands from the genre signed to such labels as Thrill Jockey, Kranky, Drag City, and Too Pure.
+Post-rock was the dominant form of experimental rock music in the 1990s and bands from the genre signed to such labels as Thrill Jockey, Kranky, Drag City, and Too Pure.

 A related genre, math rock, peaked in the mid-1990s.
 In comparison to post-rock, math rock relies on more complex time signatures and intertwining phrases.
 By the end of the decade a backlash had emerged against post-rock due to its "dispassionate intellectuality" and its perceived increasing predictability, but a new wave of post-rock bands such as Godspeed You!
 Black Emperor and Sigur Rós emerged who further expanded the genre.

-Other trends

-In 1993, Smashing Pumpkins album Siamese Dream was a major commercial success.
-The strong influence of heavy metal and progressive rock on the album helped to legitimize alternative rock to mainstream radio programmers and close the gap between alternative rock and the type of rock played on American 1970s Album Oriented Rock radio.

-Mid-1990s: Change in sound
+2000s: Diversification

-By the end of the decade, alternative rock's style changed due to a number of events, notably the death of Nirvana's Kurt Cobain in 1994, Pearl Jam's lawsuit against concert venue promoter Ticketmaster (which in effect barred the group from playing many major venues around the United States for an extended period), and Soundgarden's break-up in 1997.
-In addition to the decline of grunge bands, Britpop faded as Oasis's third album, Be Here Now (1997), received lackluster reviews and Blur began to incorporate influences from American alternative rock.
+In the early 21st century, many alternative rock bands that experienced mainstream success struggled following the suicide of Nirvana's Kurt Cobain in April 1994, Pearl Jam's failed lawsuit against concert venue promoter Ticketmaster, Soundgarden's break-up in 1997, the Smashing Pumpkins losing its original members in 2000, L7's hiatus in 2001, the death of Layne Staley and the subsequent disbanding of Alice in Chains in 2002, and the disbanding of both the Cranberries and Stone Temple Pilots in 2003.
+Britpop also began fading after Oasis' third album, Be Here Now (1997), was met with lackluster reviews.

 A signifier of alternative rock's changes was the hiatus of the Lollapalooza festival after an unsuccessful attempt to find a headliner in 1998.
 In light of the festival's troubles that year, Spin said, "Lollapalooza is as comatose as alternative rock right now".
+Despite these changes in style however, alternative rock remained commercially viable into the start of the 21st century.